Selecting the best system and multi-armed bandits: Introduction

 \subsection{Roadmap}

-In Section 2 we review some basic large deviations results and conduct large deviations analysis of the empirical large deviations estimator.
-The results are useful to our analysis in Sections 3 and 4, where we discuss pitfalls of some standard approaches for selecting the best system that rely on empirical estimator of the large deviations rate function.
-Specifically, in Section 3, we consider a standard two phase approach to ordinal optimisation adapted to rely on estimating the large deviations rate function, and point out its drawbacks.
-In Section 4, we consider a reasonable sequential approach that relies on estimated large deviations rate function and illustrate cases where it may fail.
-Section 5 contains our key negative result illustrating that, under mild regularity conditions, the impossibility of algorithms that run in $O(\log(1/\delta))$ time and control the probability of false selection to within small $\delta$.
-In Section 6 and 7 we provide some positive results.
-In Section 6, we develop $O(\log(1/\delta))$ algorithms when upper bounds on suitable moments of underlying random variables are available.
-In Section 7, we adapt recent results from multi-armed bandit related research to our ordinal optimisation setting.
+Section 2 contains our key negative result illustrating that, under mild regularity conditions, the algorithms that control the probability of false selection to within a small $\delta$ must require infinite number of samples in expectation.
+In Sections 3 and 4 we provide some positive results.
+In Section 3, we develop $O(\log(1/\delta))$ algorithms when upper bounds on suitable moments of underlying random variables are available.
+In Section 4, we adapt recent results from multi-armed bandit related research to our ordinal optimisation setting.
+We end with a brief conclusion in Section 5.

-All the proofs are given in the appendix.
+All but the simpler proofs are given in the appendix.

-{\em Note that this is a rough draft prepared to facilitate early dissemination.
-Versions with improved structure and fewer errors should (hopefully!) update this draft soon. }